Xmokey/UrCalls-Video-Conferencing-SaaS-Platform-Case-Study/README.md

 **Affiliate joins → Personalized referral code → Audience promotion → Referral attribution → Commission**

-This was a **business-growth capability**, not simply another conferencing feature.
+This was a **business-growth capability**, not simply another feature.
 It was designed to facilitate product launch, increase awareness and create an incentive-driven route to user acquisition and adoption.

 ![UrCalls affiliate programme](assets/affiliate-program.png)